What is the Tangelo Park Pilot Program?

 Who started the program and when?

-The Tangelo Park Pilot Program was created by Orlando hotelier and philanthropist, Harris Rosen, in 1994.
+The Tangelo Park Program was created by Orlando hotelier and philanthropist, Harris Rosen, in 1993.
 He funds the project through his philanthropy, the Rosen Foundation.

 What are the components of the program?